ndywicki/hal9000v2/README.md

 To use ESP82666 like an arduino you can find many resources on the net (ex https://hackaday.io/project/5150-arduino-ide-for-esp8266-quickstart-guide)

-You can plug any sensor
+You can plug any arduino sensor

 TODO